schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 ![Route Lambda Cold Start problem](/assets/imgs/route-service-spring-cold-start-issue.png)

 This service integrates with a couple of AWS services.
-It persists data into DynamoDB and send messages to `OptimizerService` by persisting the route JSON files into S3 and notifying the `OrchestratorService` through SNS.
+It persists data into DynamoDB and sends messages to `OptimizerService` by persisting the route JSON files into S3 and notifying the `OrchestratorService` through SNS.
-All these integrations are done using AWS SDK and permissions to the services are granted through an single AWS Role linked to this function.
+All these integrations are done using AWS SDK and permissions to the services are granted through a single AWS Role linked to this function.
 The image below gives a general glance about the function.

 ![AWS Route Lambda](/assets/imgs/aws-route-lambda.png)